Howard University: 21st century

-In 2018, nearly 1,000 students held a sit-in demanding injunction over the administration's use of funding.
+In 2018, nearly 1,000 students held a sit-in demanding injunction over the administration's use of funding, after a Medium post revealed that six university employees had been fired for "double dipping" financial aid and tuition remission.
+The university had discovered the fraud the previous year, but had not publicly disclosed the loss; 131 individuals were involved in some form, with the top 50 recipients accounting for 90% of the total, and the five most reimbursed individuals receiving $689,375 in refunds.
 After the student protest ended, faculty voted "no confidence" in the university president, chief operating officer, provost, and board of trustees.
 The nine-day protest ended with university officials promising to meet most of their demands.

-In July 2020, philanthropist MacKenzie Scott donated $40 million to Howard.
-Her single donation is the largest in Howard's history and one of the largest ever to an HBCU.
+It also led to an investigation by the Department of Education, which placed the university on "heightened cash monitoring", an increased form of scrutiny relating to the disbursement of student financial aid.
+This monitoring status was rescinded in December of the following year.

 In May 2021, the university announced that the newly re-established college of fine arts, led by Dean Phylicia Rashad, would be named the Chadwick A. Boseman College of Fine Arts for the actor and distinguished alum who from his days as a student in the late 1990s through his death from cancer in 2020 led protests against the 1997 absorption of the College of Fine Arts into the College of Arts & Sciences.

 In October 2021, a group of students protested the mold, mice, and substandard conditions in campus residential buildings in the Blackburn Takeover, demanding an improvement in the living situation and representation on the board of trustees.
+In 2023, Howard University issued a $300 million tax-exempt bond to tackle the housing woes, as part of a $785 million investment to renovate and construct academic centers.

 In March 2022, Howard University announced that it will spend $785 million over the next four years to construct new STEM complex, academic buildings to house the Chadwick Boseman School of Fine Arts, and the Cathy Hughes School of Communications, as well as renovate other buildings on campus.

 In 2023, Howard University was selected by the Department of the Air Force to lead a research center on tactical autonomy technology for military systems.

+In February 2025, Howard University became the first HBCU to achieve Research One (R1) Carnegie Classification.
+In November 2025, MacKenzie Scott donated an $80 million gift to Howard -- one of the largest donations in the school's history.
+Scott's gift included $17 million for the Howard University College of Medicine, the first and oldest medical college at an HBCU.
+In recent years, Scott has donated $132 million to Howard, including $40 million in 2020, and $12 million in 2023.